How to Create a Morning Routine for Kids That Actually Works

 Now they’re irritated.

-And nobody wanted it to start like this.
+And nobody wanted the day to start this way.

 The Morning Spiral